Airtable PDF Export & Automation: 5 Methods (2026 Guide)

 Best for: Teams already using Zapier/Make who need PDF generation as part of larger workflows.

-How Typeflow works:
+How TypeFlow works:

 Instead of learning new template systems, you design documents in Google Docs and map Airtable fields to template variables.
-Typeflow handles the generation, formatting, and PDF conversion automatically.
+TypeFlow handles the generation, formatting, and PDF conversion automatically.

 Key capabilities: